 As in any commercial transport profession, there is immense pressure to deliver – and with live animals onboard, the need to be on time is even more urgent.
 This can up the stress factor and cause drivers to cut corners when it comes to safely reaching their destination, which can put the driver, other motorists and the farm animals at risk.
 Unfortunately, rollover occurs in more than 50% of animal transport-involved crashes, and in 8% of collisions, some of the animals are thrown from the vehicle.
 While there are plenty of causes for commercial vehicle collisions, some are unique to the shipment.

-Some common causes of crashes with cattle & other animal transport vehicles:
+Some common causes of crashes with cattle and other animal transport vehicles include:

 - Inclement weather